— ericleonardson (@eleona) January 27, 2016

 On January 19 Chicago Tribune, columnist Barbara Brotman published this interview with me.

 Sound experts make art of the noise all around us – Chicago Tribune… http://t.co/2sbgJ4PINK

 We discussed urban soundscape awareness, the upcoming soundwalk in Ryerson Woods and concert by Chicago Phonography, on Sunday, January 25, 2015 organized in partnership with the Brushwood Center, Midwest Society for Acoustic Ecology (MSAE), and World Listening Project.
 If you can pass the pay wall with a digital subscription to the Chicago Tribune, I’m told there is a video interview with me in the online version of the article.
 The soundwalk and performance was free for public participation.
 MSAE will report on the event in late February.

-I recently helped students in Jesse Seay’s sound class use piezo disc contact microphones to build amplified sound sculptures and instruments for public interaction at The Arcade, an exhibition space at Columbia College Chicago.
+I recently helped students in Jesse Seay’s Sound Art Electronics class use piezo disc contact microphones to build amplified sound sculptures and instruments for public interaction at The Arcade, an exhibition space at Columbia College Chicago.
 Their handmade electroacoustic creations were very fun and effective.
 The show runs for one month and closes May 2, 2014.

 In addition to piezo disc contact microphones, Jesse’s students made many simple light-sensitive oscillators grouped together in a wonderful installation room within the gallery, and in one playful—and soundful—sculptural object.

 On Saturday, March 30 I was among the artists performing and presenting installations for Soundfest at Amherst College.
 Katharine Duke’s review was published on Wednesday, April 3rd, with photos by Cole Morgan and Rob Mattson, including an audio excerpt of my piece, “Similaria” here: https://www.amherst.edu/aboutamherst/news/campusbuzz/node/462685